 The strength of the film is the fantastic non-linear storytelling.
 However, it’s just a lot easier if we walked through the plot in a chronological order.
 I’d like to mention here that there are two ways to view this film – either as a horror (a paranormal mirror) or a psychological thriller (a crazy family).
 Let’s do the paranormal approach first.

-Plot Explanation: The Paranormal Version
+Oculus Explained: The Paranormal Version

 It Began 11 Years Ago